taylorhummon/smoothmath/docs/source/smoothmath.rst

     An abstract base class for all expresssions.

-    See smoothmath.expression for concrete expression classes.
+    See :doc:`expression` for concrete expression classes.

 .. autoclass:: smoothmath.GlobalDifferential
     :members: